 Thank you to all presenters and participants for taking part in our three-day-long stimulating exchange of ideas, in an exceptionally good atmosphere.
 We hope it will continue in other forms and in other places!

-A major international conference on Cultural mobilization: Cultural consciousness-raising and national movements in Europe and the world will be held in Amsterdam from 19 to 22 September 2018.
-The conference is organized by SPIN in association with NISE (Antwerp) and ASEN (London).
+A major international conference on Cultural mobilization: Cultural consciousness-raising and national movements in Europe and the world was held in Amsterdam from 19 to 22 September 2018.
+The conference was organized by SPIN in association with NISE (Antwerp) and ASEN (London).

 Nationalism relies intensely on cultural consciousness-raising.
 Post-1789 states increasingly invoke the national culture they claim to incorporate; national movements assert their rights within or against the state by defining their identity in cultural terms (language, ethnicity, collective memory); cultural production (literature, the arts, music) and knowledge production (philology, folklore, history-writing) invoke, indeed often construct, the nation’s cultural identity.

 That state institutions or political activists instrumentalize cultural notions of collective identity for propaganda purposes, is well known; but the “cultivation of culture” is more than a passive propaganda tool: it is a broadly-based social praxis, involving both cultural production and knowledge production, carried by artists and intellectuals, with its own inner dynamics, social agency and mobilizing power.